top of page

 Description - (What If, 86 Turns) By late August, General Pope was still needing a victory to ensure his position in Virginia and in Washington.
 For this purpose, he will personally lead the advance elements of his Army of Virginia through the gaps to Manassas and will seek battle with Lee's Army of Northern Virginia.
 Lee wants to take the war north and out of Virginia.
 To do this, he must force a major battle with Pope and defeat his army in detail.
 Any mistake by either side will surely meet with severe consequences.

 Analysis - What a hidden gem of a scenario!
 This is, basically, Pope vs. Lee but without any interference from McClellan's veterans arriving from the Peninsula.
 The result is a battle with two numerically matched armies.
 Both sides have a steady buildup throughout the first day which will allow lots of time to maneuver and still fight a major battle.
-As an oddity Starke's Brigade appears TWICE in the scenario.
-It serves in AP Hill's Division and then also in Jackson's.
-I will take it!
-The more high-quality men I can command the better I like it.
-My advice would be to attack the Union's I Corps, isolated as it comes in from the north, before help can arrive for them from the east.
-The I Corps contains the fewest men of the three Union corps and has the fewest artillery pieces (9,024 men and 20 cannons).

 Map 068.jpg